MOHITJOSHI.COM (domain name created on 15 March 2014)

 Favourite Particles of Mohit Joshi

-The neutral bottom Xi-star baryon Ξ*b0 (usb) decayed rapidly in a cascade of decays to lower mass particles
+The positive bottom sigma-star baryon Σ*b+ (uub) decayed rapidly to lower mass particles:

 The positive bottom sigma-star baryon Σ*b+ (uub) was discovered through its rapid decay into a neutral bottom lambda baryon Λb0 (udb) and a positive pion π+ (ud`):